-Web end-to-end (e2e) testing [52] involves testing a web application's workflow from beginning to end.
+Web end-to-end (e2e) testing [55] involves testing a web application's workflow from beginning to end.
 Web e2e testing evaluates if an application works as expected by simulating different user behaviors.
-As the complexity of web applications grows, web e2e testing is becoming increasingly important in web development [13, 32].
-For example, Facebook mandated the full deployment of web e2e testing in continuous delivery as early as 2015 [17].
+As the complexity of web applications grows, web e2e testing is becoming increasingly important in web development [7, 26].
+For example, Facebook mandated the full deployment of web e2e testing in continuous delivery as early as 2015 [11].

 Despite their importance, web e2e tests are notorious for being flaky.
 Flaky tests are software tests that produce inconsistent results, passing or failing unpredictably, despite no changes to the code under test.
-For example, at Google, it was reported that around 16% of their tests were flaky [34].
-According to a recent study, a widely-used network application produced as many as 18 failures out of 100 executions of the test suite [38].
+For example, at Google, it was reported that around 16% of their tests were flaky [28].
+According to a recent study, a widely used network application produced as many as 18 failures out of 100 executions of the test suite [32].

-One common type of flakiness in web e2e testing is caused by nondeterministic execution orders between the server-side test code and the client-side browser code under test [2, 19, 28].
-In particular, UI-based flakiness emerges as a notably prevalent and challenging issue to mitigate, which has been widely acknowledged by both researchers [41] and developers [26, 48].
+One common type of flakiness in web e2e testing is caused by nondeterministic execution orders between the server-side test code and the client-side browser code under test [13, 22, 40].
+In particular, UI-based flakiness emerges as a notably prevalent and challenging issue to mitigate, which has been widely acknowledged by both researchers [41] and developers [20, 51].
 UI tests refer to tests that validate the correct behavior of a user interface, while UI-based flaky tests are UI tests that are flaky.
 In this paper, our research pivots towards UI-based flakiness.

 In fact, UI-based flakiness has already persisted for over a decade.
-In 2009, the Google testing team proposed to resolve such flaky tests by adding wait statements, e.g., adding a 2-second delay, to wait for the completion of each browser event (such as AJAX requests and page load) [23].
+In 2009, the Google testing team proposed to resolve such flaky tests by adding wait statements, e.g., adding a 2-second delay, to wait for the completion of each browser event (such as AJAX requests and page load) [17].
 We define the approach of waiting for a fixed amount of time as implicit waits, also known as timeouts or thread sleeps.
-While implicit waits appear to be a straightforward remedy to flakiness, our experiment shows that implicit waits can introduce up to 36× runtime overhead (Table 3), making it impractical for real-world web testing environments.
-59
+While implicit waits appear to be a straightforward remedy to flakiness, our experiment shows that implicit waits can introduce up to a $36 \times$ runtime overhead (Table 3), making it impractical for real-world web testing environments.

-As a result, intentional wait should be added only at locations where flakiness is likely to occur.
-We define this more efficient approach as explicit waits, which wait until a certain oracle or condition is met, thereby accommodating dynamic environmental factors, e.g., network delays and server loads.
+As a result, intentional waits should be added only at locations where flakiness is likely to occur.
+We define this more efficient approach as explicit waits, which wait until a certain oracle or condition is met, thereby accommodating dynamic environmental WWW '24, May 13-17, 2024, Singapore, Singapore factors, e.g., network delays and server loads.
 In practice, however, manually selecting appropriate explicit waits creates significant challenges for developers: First, it is difficult to pinpoint where the flakiness may occur and what explicit conditions should be expected.
-Second, manual insertion of explicit waits can be errorprone because extensive use of explicit waits are needed to combat the ubiquity of such flakiness.
+Second, manual insertion of explicit waits can be error-prone because extensive use of explicit waits is needed to combat the ubiquity of such flakiness.